Seelengrab/PropCheck.jl/README.md

 # properties have to return a Bool
 lessThan5 = <(5)

-# define a generator, using e.g. the convenient `igen`
+# define a generator, using e.g. the convenient `itype`
-# this here defines an integrated generator for UInt8
+# this here defines an integrated generator for types, like UInt8
-gen = igen(UInt8)
+gen = itype(UInt8)

 # optionally enable debug printing for output during the shrinking process
 # ENV["JULIA_DEBUG"] = PropCheck